-- A Background Check for Every Gun Purchase: This helps ensure those who should not be able to purchase firearms are not able to do so.
+- B Background Check for Every Gun Purchase: This helps ensure those who should not be able to purchase firearms are not able to do so.

-- Encouraging Safety Education for Those Purchasing Firearms – This will help ensure firearm owners know how to safely care for, handle, and store the gun with the goal of increasing safety for all — the firearm owner, those with whom they live, and those who may be exposed to the firearm when it is carried into the community.
+- T Training, to promote Safety Education for those buying guns.
+This will help ensure firearm owners know how to safely care for, handle, and store the gun with the goal of increasing safety for all — the firearm owner, those with whom they live, and those who may be exposed to the firearm when it is carried into the community.

 Working to get legislation passed (or defeated) requires reaching out to your elected officials to ask them for their support (either voting for a bill or voting against it).

 We get it.
 If you’ve not written, called or visited your elected officials before, it can be a bit intimidating.
 But trust us, it’s not that bad.

 We wouldn’t ask if it wasn’t important… really important.

 You see, we often hear elected officials tell us the only people they hear from are typically advocating for looser gun regulation.
 And, those people have every right to contact their elected officials and express their views.